Criteria for evaluating awards entries

 Opportunity and Empowerment Award

-Comprehensive Plan Award
+Daniel Burnham Award for a Comprehensive Plan Award

 1. Originality and innovation.
 How does the entry present a visionary approach or innovative concept to address needs?
 How did the planning process in this context broaden accepted planning principles within the context of the situation?

-4. Engagement.
-How various public interests involved and what were was the extent of that involvement?
+1. Engagement.
+How were various public interests involved and the extent of that involvement?
 Competitive entries demonstrate a strong effort to solicit input from those who historically have been left out of the planning process.
 How was public and private support obtained?
-Role of planners.
-What was the role, significance and participation of planners?
-What is the connection between the effort’s success and increased awareness in the community of planners and planning?

-Implementation Award (Large and Small Jurisdictions):
+Implementation Award

-3. Effectiveness.
+4. Effectiveness.
 What is the level of consistency of this implementation effort since its start?
 How was the need or problem addressed that prompted its initiation?
 How have the results made a difference in the lives of the people affected?
 What is the level of effectiveness the entry can have over time?

 Resilience and Sustainability Award

 1. Originality and innovation.
 Identify how the strategy builds upon best practices and identifies innovative approaches for addressing a community’s specific needs or reducing its risks.
-How does the initiative improve recovery efforts if a disaster does strike, or address cascading disasters or stresses (i.e. landslides result from excessive rains, public health emergencies create economic stress)?
+How does the initiative improve recovery efforts if a disaster does strike, or address cascading disasters or stresses (i.e., landslides result from excessive rains, public health emergencies create economic stress)?

-3. Effectiveness and results.
+2. Effectiveness and results.
 Demonstrate how the initiative has strengthened the resiliency of the community.
 Identify what benchmarks were used to determine success and be explicit about how the results have made a difference in the lives of people affected.
 How has this initiative increased resident understanding and awareness about potential disasters, as well as the roles and responsibilities of individual community members, along with the community as a whole, in helping to mitigate the severity of potential disasters?
 How has this initiative positioned the community for a stronger, more resilient future?

-4. Integration.
+1. Integration.
 Describe how the strategy integrates or augments existing planning efforts within the community, county, or region such as corresponding comprehensive or master plans or other related initiatives.
 Explain how the effort or initiative can be adapted or applied by other jurisdictions and supports the broader needs of the community and surrounding region.

 Transportation Planning Award